fenago/tableau-server/md/sites/Quick Start_ Synchronize All Active Directory Groups on a Schedule - Tableau.md

 Quick Start: Synchronize All Active Directory Groups on a Schedule
 ==================================================================
-After you import Active Directory groups in [Tableau Server]{.VariablesProductName}, you can make sure they stay synchronized in [Tableau Server]{.VariablesProductName} by setting up a schedule.
+After you import Active Directory groups in [Tableau Server], you can make sure they stay synchronized in [Tableau Server] by setting up a schedule.
 You can also synchronize all Active Directory groups on the server on-demand, at any time.
 The minimum site role setting for the group is applied when users are synchronized.